sfdye/pyconsg-workshop-cookiecutter-django/README.md

 # pyconsg-workshop-cookiecutter-django

-:cookie: Welcome to the cookicutter-django workshop!
+Hi, morning! :cookie: Welcome to the cookicutter-django workshop!
+My name is Liuyang.
+I am one of the maintainers of [cookiecutter-django].
+Today allow me to introduce this awesome to you.
+Hopefully you will find it useful.

 > What is the best practice for XXX in Django?
 > How can I enable HTTPS for Django